blockdeep/libro/src/medium/Include_Extrinsic_Documentation.md

 A lack of documentation for extrinsics can lead to misunderstandings about their functionality, expected inputs, permissions, and possible errors.
 Proper documentation ensures that developers and users understand how to interact with the extrinsic correctly.
-Additionally Extrinsic documentation provides valuable context inside the code metadata allowing frontend clients and users to get more insight regarding an event that is emitted.
+Additionally, it provides valuable context inside the code metadata allowing frontend clients and users to get more insight regarding its purpose.

 ## What should be avoided